Lafontaine, Kansas – Extinct in Wilson County

 Its large two-story brick school closed, businesses moved or failed, and the post office shut its doors forever on August 10, 1991.

 Though a few people still live in this tiny community, it has no open businesses, the old school is collapsing, and its streets are lined with broken sidewalks.
 However, it still boasts the active Calvary Baptist Church.
-As of the 2020 census, the community’s population and nearby areas was 58.
+As of the 2020 census, the community’s population and the nearby areas were 58.

 It is located in the southwest corner of Wilson County, eight miles south of Fredonia and west of Neodesha.

-©Kathy Alexander/Legends of Kansas, September 2022.
+©Kathy Alexander/Legends of Kansas, updated January 2026.

 Also See: